Sankarthik/FSDCertification/README.md

 User can view all the existing tasks and also filter the tasks in Frontend.
 (Backend JPA Filter is defined and not implemented on purpose)

-User can add a new task with mandatory fields of Task name and Start date.
+User can add a new task with mandatory fields of Task name and Start date..

 User can edit an existing task